particle-iot/docs/src/content/reference/device-os/firmware.md

 ## Firmware Releases

-Particle device firmware is open source and stored [here on Github](https://github.com/particle-iot/device-os).
+Particle device firmware is open source and stored [here on GitHub](https://github.com/particle-iot/device-os).

-Firmware releases are published [here on Github](https://github.com/particle-iot/device-os/releases) as they are created, tested and deployed.
+Firmware releases are published [here on GitHub](https://github.com/particle-iot/device-os/releases) as they are created, tested and deployed.

 ### Firmware Release Process

-The process in place for releasing all firmware prerelease or default release versions can be found [here on Github](https://github.com/particle-iot/device-os/wiki/Firmware-Release-Process).
+The process in place for releasing all firmware prerelease or default release versions can be found [here on GitHub](https://github.com/particle-iot/device-os/wiki/Firmware-Release-Process).

-### Github Release Notes
+### GitHub Release Notes

-Please go to Github to read the Changelog for your desired firmware version (Click a version below).
+Please go to GitHub to read the Changelog for your desired firmware version (Click a version below).

 |Firmware Version||||||||
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|